solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 addresses.addAddress("CONTRACT_NAME", contractAddress, chainId, isContract);
 ```

-Both functions will revert with the name, address and chain id in human-readable format if the contract name already has an existing address stored.
+FPS has the following type checkers implemented for the `addAddress` function:

+- Address must be unique for a given name and chain id.
+- Address must be non-zero.
+- Chain id must be non-zero.
+- Address must be a contracts in the execution chain if `isContract` is set to `true`.
+- Address must not be contracts in the execution chain if `isContract` is set to `false`.

 Addresses can be added before the proposal runs by modifying the Addresses JSON file.
 After a successful deployment the `getRecordedAddresses` function will return all of the newly deployed addresses, and their respective names and chain id's.